Cyb3rW1LL/t34ms/b4gr0und$/README.md

 # Ch4ng3r.ps1

-## This is a cute little powershell script to generate GUIDS, rename, and copy '.gif' into '.jpg' files for custom MS Teams backgrounds
+## This is a cheeky little powershell script to generate GUIDS, rename, and copy '.gif' into '.jpg' files for custom MS Teams backgrounds

 ### Shane's approval...
 <p align="center">